eduardo-maciel03/eduardo-maciel03/README.md

 ## Welcome to my perfil! 👋
-I'm Full-Stack developer with focused on the .NET ecosystem.
+I'm a Full-Stack developer focused on the .NET ecosystem.

 <br />